mattgiltaji/validatebackups/README.md

 * Report success/failure for each bucket

 ## Things to be addressed
-* Python script needs to be restarted from the beginning if a download fails partway through
+* Python script needs to be restarted from the beginning if a download fails partway through.
-  * Catch a failing download partway through and just restart for that file
+  * Catch a failing download partway through and just restart for that file.
-  * Serialize progress somehow so restarting the utility resumes from where it left off
+  * Serialize progress somehow so restarting the utility resumes from where it left off.
-*
+* Python script's unit test suite runs integration tests that depend on accessing google cloud.